nhs-r-community/health-inequalities-notebook/README.md

 Please see our [guidance on how to contribute](https://tools.nhsrcommunity.com/contribution.html).

-This project is released with a Contributor [Code of Conduct](./content/CODE_OF_CONDUCT.md).
+This project is released with a [Code of Conduct](./CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 The simplest way to contribute is to raise an issue detailing the feature or functionality you would like to see added, or any unexpected behaviour or bugs you have experienced.